06sarv/SkyReserve/README.md

 Say goodbye to messy paperwork and hello to effortless flight booking!

 Features:
-•Flight Booking: Find, view, and book flights with a few simple clicks.
+1. Flight Booking: Find, view, and book flights with a few simple clicks.
-•Reservation Management: Track customer bookings, update details, and keep everything organized.
+2. Reservation Management: Track customer bookings, update details, and keep everything organized.
-•User-Friendly Interface: A smooth, intuitive interface with a touch of charm, making everything easier for you!
+3. User-Friendly Interface: A smooth, intuitive interface with a touch of charm, making everything easier for you!
-•Data Magic: Store and retrieve booking info seamlessly, keeping things secure.
+4. Data Magic: Store and retrieve booking info seamlessly, keeping things secure.

 Installation:
 Let’s get you set up with SkyReserve!